Close Menu

 Fabric couches have a slight texture that grabs onto slipcover material.
 Leather offers no such friction.
 A cotton or polyester cover laid over a leather sofa will migrate the moment someone sits down.
 Add a dog or a child, and the whole thing ends up in a pile on the floor.

-The good news: the problem is the wrong product, not the concept itself.
+Here’s the relief: it’s not that slipcovers don’t work on leather—it’s that you haven’t found the right one yet.
 Once you understand what causes slipping, choosing the right cover becomes straightforward.

 The three main culprits behind slipcover migration on leather: